Bassim789/pattern-web/README.rst

     This message informs the user that the settings have been changed and are ready to be sent.

 *Data correctly sent to output: <n> segments.*
-    The data, comprises of <n> number of segments has been sent to the output correctly.
+    The data, containing <n> number of segments, has been sent to the output correctly.

 *No data sent to output.*
-    The search didn't retrieve any data.
+    The query didn't retrieve any data.
 When confronted to this message, the user should try to simplify the query.

 *Settings were changed, please click 'Send' when ready.*
     Unless the **Send automatically** checkbox is selected, any changes in the settings require to click "Send".